vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 Building a language model requires multiple iterations of adding or removing training examples followed by training the model and evaluation.
 This process may take days or even weeks to accomplish satisfactory results.
 Also, when using the [transformer][5] model for the classification task a classification layer (or layers) are added and trained making this process expensive, time consuming and often requiring GPU.

 To address these concerns, we chose an example-based approach where the language model is defined as a set of labeled examples.
 In Orchestrator a model example is represented as a vector of numbers (an embedding) obtained from the [transformer model][5] for a given text that the corresponding skills is capable of handling (that's the definition of the application language model in Orchestrator).
 During runtime a similarity of the new example is calculated comparing it to the existing model examples per skill.
 The weighted average of *K* closest examples ([KNN algorithm][9]) is taken to determine the classification result.
 This approach does not require an explicit training step, only calculation of the embeddings for the model examples is done.
-It takes about 10 milliseconds per example to accomplish that, so a modification of an existing model that adds 100 new examples will take about 1 second which is done locally without GPU and without remote server roundtrips.
+The operation is performed locally without GPU and without remote server roundtrips.

 ### Local, fast library, not a remote service

 The Orchestrator core is written in C++ and is available as a library in C#, Node.js and soon Python and Java.
 The library can be used directly by the bot code (a preferred approach) or can be hosted out-of-proc or on a remote server.
 Running locally eliminates additional service round trip costs (latency and pricing meters).
 This is especially helpful when using Orchestrator to dispatch across disparate LU/ QnA services.

-Loading the English pretrained language model released for the initial preview takes about 2 sec with the memory footprint of a little over 200MB.
-Classification of a new example with this initial model takes about 10 milliseconds (depending on the text length).
+As an example, using the English pretrained language model (pretrained.20200924.microsoft.dte.00.06.en.onnx) is roughly 260 MB, classification of a new example with this initial model takes about 10 milliseconds (depending on the text length).
 These numbers are for illustration only to give a sense of performance.
 As we improve the models or include additional languages these numbers will likely change.

 ### State-of-the-art classification with few training examples